Rotating Tool Contact and Kickback Hazards

 Key Hazards

-- Kickback from saws or grinders
+- Kickback from binding blades or grinding wheels

 2–3 Minute Talk Script